 Why a Quebec Immigration Lawyer?

 Although there are many foreign consultants offering discount immigration services, retaining the services of a licensed immigration

 attorney in Quebec has many advantages.
 First and foremost, the level of expertise related to Quebec investment immigration offered by

-an experienced Quebec based lawyer simply cannot be beat outside of Canada.
+an experienced Quebec-based lawyer simply cannot be beaten outside of Canada.
 Foreign consultants typically offer a range of citizenship

 by investment and investment immigration services in a variety of countries around the world, yet frequently outsource much of the

 actual legal work required to outside contractors.
 Directly working with an immigration lawyer in Quebec that knows the Investor

 Program inside and out ensures that your file will be highly optimized for success and that you will be guided through each step of

 Getting approved for a Canada investment visa by way of the Quebec Investor Program 2016 is not easy, and incomplete or inconsistent